Paganini-Thurler/nand2tetris/README.md

 The repository is organized by folders, and each folder and its contents are summarized as follows:

-Documentation - Contains documents, notes, resources related to the whole project Source        - Contains each project necessessary to accomplish the book.
+- Documentation - Contains documents, notes, references cheets, resources
+- Source        - Contains each project necessessary to accomplish the book.
-Tools         - Contais the tools that the authors provided in their website
+- Tools         - Contais the tools that the authors provided in their website